Neuberger Berman: Corporate art collection

-Contemporary art in the workplace has been part of Neuberger Berman's corporate culture since 1939, when collector Roy Neuberger co-founded the investment firm.
+Contemporary art in the workplace has been part of Neuberger's corporate culture since 1939, when collector Roy Neuberger co-founded the investment firm.
 In 1990 the firm began developing its own art collection.
-The firm's corporate art collection was absorbed into the Lehman Brothers collection but Neuberger Berman repurchased, many of them when the collection was sold at auction in 2010.
-Today, the Neuberger Berman Collection supports the work of contemporary artists, displaying their work in the firm's hallways, reception areas and meeting rooms.
+The firm's corporate art collection was absorbed into the Lehman Brothers collection but Neuberger repurchased, many of them when the collection was sold at auction in 2010.
+Today, the Neuberger Collection supports the work of contemporary artists, displaying their work in the firm's hallways, reception areas and meeting rooms.